 The channels and flags most likely come directly from the application, while sample rate and buffer size may depend on how the back-end does things.
 The buffer size should be the maximum number of samples the back-end requests on one call.
-Making it bigger doesn't affect latency, but causes SoLoud to create too big internal mixing buffers.
+Making it bigger doesn't affect latency, but causes SoLoud to create larger than necessary internal mixing buffers.

-22.2 Soloud.mix()
+26.2 Soloud.mix()